Set up identity bindings on Azure Kubernetes Service (AKS) (Preview)

 Expected output should contain values for AZURE_CLIENT_ID, AZURE_TENANT_ID, AZURE_FEDERATED_TOKEN_FILE, AZURE_AUTHORITY_HOST, AZURE_KUBERNETES_TOKEN_PROXY.
 AZURE_KUBERNETES_SNI_NAME, and AZURE_KUBERNETES_CA_FILE.

-9. To verify that the pod is able to get a token and access the resource, use the kubectl logs command:
+2. Verify the pod can get a token and access the resource using the kubectl logs command.

 kubectl logs demo -n demo